sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 You can intuitively think of it as taking all artifacts currently published for a KMP module and packing them together into one archive + adding some metainformation on top of it.

+> [!tip]
-> [!note] Trivia: the name "uklib" stands for "uber-klib".
+> Trivia: the name "uklib" stands for "uber-klib".
 The idea is that "uber-klib" is basically couple of klibs packed together, just like ["uber-jar"](https://stackoverflow.com/questions/11947037/what-is-an-uber-jar-file) is a couple of jars packed together

 Before going into details, let's quickly give some intuition on how this solution addresses the problems outlined in the previous section: